July 22, 2022

 What About Rugs?

-It’s true that once you remove a rug from your floors after a while, you’ll see a difference where the rug once laid.
+It’s true that once you remove a rug from your floors, after a while, you’ll see a difference where the rug once lay.
 Rugs typically block enough sunlight that the floor beneath remains light while the floor around it patinates.
-This naturally balances out over time as the sun reaches the area.
+Like a tan line, this naturally balances out over time as the sun reaches the area.